oh-my-fish/plugin-foreign-env/README.md

 ## Installation

-Currently, to install this plugin you need to

-    git clone https://github.com/derekstavis/plugin-foreign-env.git ~/.oh-my-fish/plugins/fenv

-And reload your shell.
-You can just try the plugin or install it by adding it to your **Oh My Fish** configuration:
+Add the following line to your __Oh My Fish!__ config file:

-    Plugin 'fenv'
+    Plugin "foreign-env"

+Reload your shell, issue a `omf install` and reload again.

 ## Caveats